up-up-liang/LMFFT/README.md

 ## 🤖 Download  🤖
-Before training and testing, you need to download the dataset and place it in the `./data directory`.

-Before executing the code, you need to download the pre-trained model [esm2_t33_650M_UR50D-finetuned-secondary-structure](https://huggingface.co/gaodrew/esm2_t33_650M_UR50D-finetuned-secondary-structure) , pubmedbert and place them in the ./pretrained_model directory.
+Before executing the code, you need to download the pre-trained model [esm2_t33_650M_UR50D-finetuned-secondary-structure](https://huggingface.co/gaodrew/esm2_t33_650M_UR50D-finetuned-secondary-structure) and place it in the ./pretrained_model directory.

 ## ⚡️ Running the Code  ⚡️
 - Model Training: